Software Engineering Perspectives.

 Security engineers are becoming highly sought after because of their importance in maintaining the health of an entity’s cyber infrastructure during disruptions such as natural disasters or cyber attacks.
 Security engineers use varying forms of cybersecurity tools to make sure their databases, systems and infrastructure are always safe from harm.
 The need for security engineers will grow even larger as cyber threats grow larger and more advanced than ever before.

 DevOps is a portmanteau of the phrases “software (dev)elopment” and “information-technology (op)erations.”
 DevOps engineers are in high demand because they are familiar with the DevOps practices that help reduce the time it takes to take an application from inception to launch, without reducing the overall quality of the work.
-In other words, DevOps engineers are highly-skilled at offering the highest levels of efficiency for software development.
+In other words, DevOps engineers are highly skilled at improving the efficiency of software development.

 If you’re a software engineer or looking to become one, you’re in luck.
 Software engineers have one of the healthiest job outlooks of any occupation in the world.
-Software engineers will always be in-demand as technology keeps evolving and innovation keeps growing at high rates.
-According to the U.S. Bureau of Labor Statistics:
+Software engineers will always be in demand as technology keeps evolving and innovation keeps growing at high rates.
+According to the U.S. Bureau of Labor Statistics (which makes no distinction between software engineers and software developers):

-- California, Texas, Washington, New York and New Jersey have the highest employment levels of software engineers, combining to hire more than 375,000 engineers.
+- California, Texas, Washington, New York and Virginia have the highest employment levels of software engineers.

 Some of the sectors with the most need for software engineers are transportation, retail, e-commerce, media/entertainment and finance.
 Additionally, emerging technologies, like AI and machine learning, have made it to the forefront of the most in-demand technologies engineers should know.